jpates1/borrow-my-garden/README.md

 ## Introduction

 Borrow My Garden is an application where users can list their unused gardens and connect with those who are looking for a plot to cultivate.

 community project

-The app simultaneously addresses three core issues that we face within UK society:

-- Lack of available Allotment plots
-- Uk Mental Health crisis
-- Cost of living crisis

 Users of Borrow My Garden will be able to